Chiesa di San Stae

-Venice’s public film archive shows art films in a new 50-seat, wood-beamed screening room inside Palazzo Mocenigo.
+Venice’s public film archive shows art films in a modern 50-seat, wood-beamed screening room inside Palazzo Mocenigo.
 Original-language...

 Palazzo Mocenigo information

-Costume dramas unfold across the piano nobile of the Mocenigo family’s swanky Grand Canal palace, much as they did at 18th-century A-list Venetian parties held here.
-Yet even when flirting shamelessly under Jacopo Guarana’s 1787 Allegory of Nuptial Bliss ceiling in the Green Living Room, wise guests minded their tongues: the Mocenigos reported philosopher and sometime houseguest Giordano Bruno for heresy to the Inquisition, who subsequently tortured and burned the betrayed philosopher at the stake in Rome.
+Palazzo Mocenigo's opulent, chandelier-graced rooms look pretty much as they did at 18th-century A-list parties.
+Yet, even when flirting shamelessly under Jacopo Guarana’s 1787 Allegory of Nuptial Bliss ceiling in the Green Living Room, wise guests minded their tongues.
+The Mocenigos reported philosopher and sometime houseguest Giordano Bruno for heresy to the Inquisition, which subsequently tortured and burned the betrayed philosopher at the stake in Rome.